IBM-Bluemix-Docs/containers/cs_cli_reference.md

 </dd>

 <dt><code>--machine-type <em>MACHINE_TYPE</em></code></dt>
-<dd>The machine type that you choose impacts the amount of memory and disk space that is available to the containers that are deployed to your worker node.
-To list available machine types, see [bx cs machine-types <em>LOCATION</em>](#cs_machine_types).
-This value is required for standard clusters and is not available for free clusters.</dd>
 <dd>Choose a machine type.
 You can deploy your worker nodes as virtual machines on shared or dedicated hardware, or as physical machines on bare metal.
 Available physical and virtual machines types vary by the location in which you deploy the cluster.
 For more information, see the documentation for the `bx cs machine-type` [command](cs_cli_reference.html#cs_machine_types).
 This value is required for standard clusters and is not available for free clusters.</dd>

 <dt><code>--name <em>NAME</em></code></dt>